Shivam010/Shivam010/README.md

 - **go-ReJSON**: A Golang client for RedisLabs' ReJSON module with support for multilple redis clients (redigo, go-redis). [:link:](https://github.com/nitishm/go-rejson)
 - **upload**: An easy and portable way to interact with cloud storage in Golang. [:link:](https://github.com/Shivam010/upload)
-- **go-freeGeoIP**: A Golang client for Free IP Geolocation API with inbuilt cache support to overcome the 15k per hour rate limit. [:link:](https://github.com/Shivam010/go-freeGeoIP)
+- **go-freeGeoIP**: A Golang client for Free IP Geolocation API with an inbuilt support for caching the location data to overcome the per hour rate limit [:link:](https://github.com/Shivam010/go-freeGeoIP)
 - **bypass-cors**: A proxy server to bypass CORS enabled server APIs. [:link:](https://github.com/Shivam010/bypass-cors) â€“ **protoc-gen-redact**: A protoc plugin to redact field values for GRPC client calls to the server. [:link:](https://github.com/Shivam010/protoc-gen-redact)